sfc-gh-prao/eqr/README.md

 ### Step 3.3 — Build the Data Quality Streamlit App

-> **Note:** Use the prompt below exactly as written — it has been tested to work in Streamlit in Snowflake without errors.

 Now watch how fast we can turn this audit into a live app: